-A commercial interest is any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
-The ACCME does not consider providers of clinical service directly to patients to be commercial interests.
+An ineligible company is any entity whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
+The ACCME does not consider providers of clinical service directly to patients to be ineligible companies.

 Relevant financial relationships